alrasek/string-comparison/README.md

 # string-comparison
-Compared old and ndew version of String
+Comparing old and new versions of String.
+Resulkt is one string with highlighted by tag things which changes.